Widget#

 window.PretixWidget.open(target_url[, voucher[, subevent[, items[, widget_data[, skip_ssl_check]]]]])

-• voucher (string()) – A voucher code to be pre-selected, or null.
+- voucher (string): A voucher code to preselect, or

-• skip_ssl_check (boolean()) – Whether to ignore the check for HTTPS.
-Only to be used during development.
+- skip_ssl_check (Boolean): Whether to ignore the check for HTTPS.
+Do not skip this check on the active website.
+Only skip it during development.

-If you need to control the way or timing the widget loads, for example because you want to modify user data (see below) dynamically via JavaScript, you can register a listener that we will call before creating the widget:
+You may need to control when and how the widget loads, for example because you want to modify user data dynamically with JavaScript.
+You can register a listener that will run before creating the widget:

 <script type="text/javascript">